karthiksagarmv/Disco-DS/Heaps/README.md

     public poll(): This method retrieves and removes the head of this queue, or returns null if this queue is empty.
     public peek(): This method retrieves, but does not remove, the head of this queue, or returns null if this queue is empty.
     iterator(): Returns an iterator over the elements in this queue.
-    booleancontains(Object o): This method returns true if this queue contains the specified element
+    boolean contains(Object o): This method returns true if this queue contains the specified element

 **ComparatorInterface**